Topolytics/data-formats/schema/events/json/event.schema.md

       "type": "string",
       "example": "DID:12345"
     },
+    "device_lng": {
+      "title": "Device Longitude",
+      "description": "Longitude of where the device is located.", "type": "number",
+      "example": 1.234
+    },
-    "device_coords": {
+    "device_lat": {
-      "title": "Device Coordinates",
+      "title": "Device Location Latitude",
-      "description": "Location of where the device is located.
-This should be - longitude/latitude coordinates.", "type": "string",
+      "description": "Latitude of where the device is located.", "type": "number",
-      "example": "longitude,latitude"
+      "example": 1.234
     },
     "timestamp": {
       "title": "Timestamp",